jfrNebus/Safe_box/readme_english.md

 <br>

 This is the original board.
-There are few interesting elements:
+There are afew interesting elements:

 - Microcontroller TSC80C31, with 32 inputs and outputs, and 128 bytes of RAM memory.
 - EPROM memory M27C64A.
 This memory is ideal for long programs.
-Here comes an interesting detail of this memory: the window at the top of the memory is used to erase the saved data.
+Here comes an interesting detail of this memory: the window at the top is used to erase the stored data.
 It is done by pointing ultraviolet light at it.
-The following pictures show a closer view, through a microscope, of this window.
+The following pictures show a closer view of this window under a microscope.

 <br>